Celeo/Preston/Docs.md

 In the code above, `get_authorize_url` returns a URL to redirect a web app client to so they can log into EVE's SSO.
 Once they've redirected back to your web application, pass the code in the returning URL from EVE to the `authenticate` call and assign the resulting `preston.AuthPreston` object.

-This `preston.AuthPreston` object works the same as the unathenticated `preston.esi.Preston` object: use attributes and calls to navigate and load ESI data, respectively.
+This `preston.AuthPreston` object works the same as the unathenticated `preston.Preston` object: use attributes and calls to navigate and load ESI data, respectively.

 Example of accessing a character's location: